How Do We Choose an Officiant?

-In this day of internet ordinations, not everyone has the skills to do this work well.
-It is a combination of people skills, writing, performing, and a maniacal devotion to details.
+In this day of internet ordinations, not everyone has the skills to do this work well: a combination of people skills, writing, performing, and a maniacal devotion to details.
 You should be working with someone who is dedicated to their work and your ceremony.

 Q: How are you legal in my state? (you’d be amazed how few people ask me this, and it is becoming an issue in many areas…)

 Q: Can we meet with you in person?

 And by ‘in person’ I mean in the flesh, on Skype, or Facetime; you will get a vibe from the officiant’s personality and get to see whether they are ready on time, whether they are prepared for your meeting, etc. One of my trainers says that the way you do anything is the way you do everything, and the meeting or long initial phone call can tell you a LOT about the way your ceremony will be.

 Q: Why do you love doing this work?

 Your officiant should sound like they really, really want to be present at your celebration and make it a memorable occasion.
 If they don’t sound enthusiastic and fun during your phone conversation, (which is really the easiest part of the process), they are NOT going to be any more enjoyable at the ceremony, and it is really important to be surrounded by people you like that day.

 In my humble opinion, sending a couple 26 pages of readings and ceremony chunks for them to choose and then have strung together does not a personalized ceremony make.
 You should feel that your ceremony is going to be written with care, with your input, and with resources that match your philosophies and wishes.

 Q: Can we include a sand ceremony, ring warming, broom jump, dunk tank?

 If you are interested in including ritual elements, you want to work with someone who is happy to research and write them.
 The process is, after all, a collaboration.
 Rigidity is a bad sign.